KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` name of a HDF5 file as a char string
+-   `fname` name of a HDF5 file as a string
--   `dname` name of the dataset which is to be read from
+-   `dname` name of the dataset which is to be read from as a string

 returns a kdb+ dataset containing the data associated with a HDF5 dataset